Whole Wheat Cranberry Orange Soda Bread

 Serving suggestions

-Serve orange cranberry for breakfast, or brunch with an air fryer frittata, impossible breakfast pie and sausage.
-It also tastes great as a snack or with a light lunch salad.
+Our favorite way to enjoy orange cranberrysoda bread is for a holiday breakfast or brunch with an air fryer frittata, impossible breakfast pie and sausage.
+It also tastes great as a snack toasted or with a light lunch salad.

-• This bread is not sweet.
-If you prefer sweeter bread, increase the sugar to 3 tablespoons.
+• This bread is not sweet, if you you prefer a sweeter bread, increase the sweetener up to 3 tablespoons.

 Can you substitute all-purpose flour with all whole wheat flour?

-Whole wheat flour will create a dense texture to baked goods.
-It's best to use half all-purpose white flour and half whole wheat for the best results.
-If the dough appears dry, add up to a tablespoon of water for every cup of whole wheat flour.
+Whole wheat flour creates a dense texture in baked goods.
+For the best results, use half all-purpose white flour and half whole wheat flour, or use all-purpose flour without whole wheat flour.
+If the dough appears dry, add a tablespoon of water for every cup of whole wheat

 two slices of cranberry bread up close